ag-informatics/ag-informatics-course/module4/lab4/README.md

 First, implement your models in the **'models.py'**.
 Create a couple of test data entries through either the Django API or the admin dashboard as we previously did in class.

 > IMAGE UPLOAD: Take a screenshot of your admin dashboard showing that you have successfully created a few data entries in your application.
-Upload with the filename **'test-data'** inside your **'lab4/images'** folder.
+Upload with the filename **'sample-data.png'** inside your **'lab4/images'** folder.

 Next, you will need to bulk import some of the data into your application.